-See the Vision Zero: Auckland Transport's road safety and safe speed s programme FAQs and terminology document.
+See the Vision Zero: Auckland Transport's road safety and safe speed Is programme FAQs and terminology document.
 (Currently being updated) Issue Mitigation and response AT is asked about the success and benefits of tranche one implementation.
 While the industry standard is to measure DSI trends over a five or 10-year period, the successes, and benefits of the first tranche are already visible: The perception of safety has improved on many roads, especially rural roads, where speed limits were reduced from 100km/h to 80km/h or 60km/h.
 Driving feels much safer at 80km/h or 60km/h on narrow, windy rural roads that have sharp bends.
 In urban areas, residents tell us that their area feels safer and are more confident to allow school-going children to walk or cycle.
 The perception of safety has encouraged them to take up active modes like walking and cycling, which they wouldn't have done prior to speed limit changes7.
 We will use data from the surveys current out in the market to factor in people's perceptions.
 Data from BIR 2021, the Monash University Accident Research Centre and the ViaStrada deep dive will also be used to explain the success of tranche one.
 Why is AT consulting again?
 Didn't you consult in March 2019 on the Speed Limits Bylaw?
-AT is currently focusing on the next phase of high-risk roads and intersections.
+Criticism for not including those roads in the bylaw last year.
+AT is AT is currently focusing on the next phase of high-risk roads and intersections.
 That's because doing so is likely to return the best benefits, which is to immediately reduce the high rates of deaths and serious injuries on our roads.
-This approach is in keeping Criticism for not including these roads in the bylaw last year.
-AT is seen as "getting it wrong again" on an important, emotive and highly public issue. with the Speed Management Guide (NZTA, 2016). • AT is legally required to investigate speed limits on its road network, under the Land Transport Rule: Setting of Speed Limits 2017, and follow the Speed Management Guide,.
+This approach is in keeping with the Speed Management Guido (NZTA, 2016).
+Criticism for not including these roads in the bylaw last year.
+AT is seen as "getting it wrong again" on an important, emotive and highly public issue. with the Speed Management Guide (NZTA, 2016).
+AT is legally required to investigate speed limits on its road network, under the Land Transport Rule: Setting of Speed Limits 2017, and follow the Speed Management Guide.